Leon County public assistance.

 Thousands of people are supported in some way or another by the county.
 As just one example, using funds from the Direct Emergency Assistance Program, a few hundred families were assisted with paying their rent, utility bills, and other housing costs.
 They were also provided with prescription medication vouchers for certain conditions.

 Dozens of people may be cared for by the Indigent Burial Program.
 Government funds help pay for burial services for low income or homeless residents in cooperation with local funeral homes as well as the County's Public Works Department.
+This free funeral assistance also helps low income seniors in Leon County.

 Another resource, known as Leon County's Human Service Grant Program, has a goal of reducing costs for public benefits such as mental health programs, Medicaid and even the criminal justice system.
 This is offered in partnership with local non profits.